sealvault/sealvault/website/src/dev-docs/design/cross-connect.md

     This section is still work in progress.

-### Handling Payment and Token Listing Requests
+### Handling Payment and Token Pledge Requests

 #### Data Needed

-We need to extract the following data from the [on-](./in-page-provider.md#on-chain-signatures) and [off-chain](./in-page-provider.md#off-chain-signatures) signature requests for the payment and listing approval dialogs:
+We need to extract the following data from the [on-](./in-page-provider.md#on-chain-signatures) and [off-chain](./in-page-provider.md#off-chain-signatures) signature requests for the payment and pledge approval dialogs:

 - Native token spent on network fees
 - Native token transferred